Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers have a 5-5 record against the spread while going 7-3 overall over their last 10 contests.
+- The Cavaliers have gone 6-4 in their past 10 contests, with a 4-6 record against the spread in that span.

-- The Cavaliers have hit the over in four of their past 10 games.
+- In their past 10 contests, the Cavaliers have gone over the total four times.

-- Against the spread, Cleveland has fared better at home, covering 25 times in 41 home games, and 19 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.